vedph/cadmus-vela-tool/docs/example.md

 #### Item 5

 Item ESMD_1003 is equal to the previous ones, except for the addition of an author (Frambusto Giulia).
+This is correctly found in metadata.

 #### Item 6